 When you put yourself out there and your blog grows, you have people that are in your real life that will come up to you at church and tell you they watched your videos or people that say, “What do you think about this since you talked about this on your blog?”
 It can definitely be a little bit scary and intimidating to know that people are watching you, especially people you know.

 It’s almost okay when you picture it as a bunch of random strangers, but when they are people you know in your real life who are listening to you say these words, it is a bit intimidating and there does come some negativity.

 I’m not an expert

-I know putting yourself out there as an expert can be a little scary and I try to bring people into my life (whether that be to bring people into my learning experience, in home making, DIY projects, and recipe development) verses putting myself out there as an expert, because that is super scary to me.
+I know putting yourself out there as an expert can be a little scary and I try to bring people into my life (whether that be to bring people into my learning experience, in home making, DIY projects, or recipe development) rather than putting myself out there as an expert – because that is super scary to me.

 I have never had negativity before